dagflow-team/dayabay-analysis/scripts/README.md

 ### The forth script

 It starts fit to Monte-Carlo ata with statistical only combined Neyman-Pearson chi-sqaured.
-Monte-Carlo includes variation of bin observations via Poisson distribution `$\mathrm{Poisson}(N)$`, where `$N$` is number of events in the bin.
+Monte-Carlo includes variation of bin observations via Poisson distribution $\mathrm{Poisson}(N)$, where $N$ is number of events in the bin.

 Data will be loaded from `./data-tsv/`.
 Don't forget to create it before running.